rcmcdonald91/pfSense-pkg-WireGuard/README.md

 NOTE: As of **4/6/2021**, `wireguard-kmod` is not being actively built by FreshPorts.
 You will probably have to build these packages manually.

+You can find pre-compiled binaries and packages [here](https://github.com/theonemcdonald/pfSense-pkg-WireGuard/releases).

 ## Configuration

 https://docs.netgate.com/pfsense/en/latest/vpn/wireguard/index.html